I Used to Love Woody Harrelson, but Now I Think He's a Scumbag

 But you do smoke?

-What’s your favorite type of weed?
+What’s your favourite type of weed?

 I don’t want to sit and talk about pot.